aerobless/knowledge/💻 Software Development/🔐 Security.md

 ## PKI (Public Key Infrastructure)

 A typical example of public key infrastructure is the SSL certificate system used for the internet.
 SSL certificates are set up using a [chain of trust](🔐%20Security.md#undefined) from the root CA (Certificate Authority) to the end user.
 In order for PKI to work the user needs to trust a few root CA certificates that then sign the certificates of other CAs and their customers.
 Typically these root CAs certificates are included in the operating system or browser.
-But it's also possible for a user to install additional certificates, e.g. for a companies internal network.&#x20;
+But it's also possible for a user to install additional certificates, e.g. for a companies internal network.

 ### Chain of trust